Key details

 Duration

-This program is delivered over a period of three (3) to four (4) years.
-The length of time to complete this qualification will vary depending upon how long a student takes to reach the required competency level.
-Refer to the relevant course information flyer for further information.
+This program is delivered over a period of 3 - 4 years.
+The length of time to complete this qualification will depend on the location, study mode and/or units selected and will vary depending upon how long a student takes to reach the required competency level.

 Locations